-Many areas of the country require the use of cleaner 5 burning gasoline referred to as "Reformulated Gasoline".
-Reformulated gasolines contain oxygenates and are specifically blended to reduce vehicle emissions and improve air quality.
+Many areas of the country require the use of cleaner burning gasoline referred to as "Reformulated Gasoline."
+Reformulated gasoline contain oxygenates and are specifically blended to reduce vehicle emissions and improve air quality.

-The manufacturer supports the use of reformulated gasolines.
-Properly blended reformulated gasolines will provide excellent performance and durability of engine and fuel system components.
+The manufacturer supports the use of reformulated gasoline.
+Properly blended reformulated gasoline will provide excellent performance and durability of engine and fuel system components.